Not possible to salvage recordings of mother and baby home survivors, Minister says

 The deletion of the tapes has caused controversy, with survivors and campaigners claiming it may be a breach of data protection laws, and some victims saying they were not told the recordings would be deleted.

-Minister for Children Roderic O’Gorman told the Oireachtas Committee on Children on Tuesday that he had written to the commission to ascertain if the tapes could be recovered, perhaps from back-up copies, but that they had responded to say that their view is “those tapes are not retrievable”.
+Minister for Children Roderic O’Gorman told the Oireachtas Committee on Children on Tuesday that he had written to the commission to ascertain if the tapes of almost 550 witness statements to its confidential committee could be recovered, perhaps from back-up copies, but that it had responded to say that its view is “those tapes are not retrievable”.

-The commission has argued that the tapes, and notes of the interviews with 550 survivors, were only ever intended as an aide memoire for investigators, which it says was disclosed to survivors at the time of their creation.
+The commission has said it told witnesses the records would not be stored to protect their confidentiality.
+The tapes and notes relate to a specific arm of the commision set up to allow victims and survivors to share their experiences in an non-legal setting.

+“Witnesses were asked for permission to record their evidence on the clear understanding that the recordings would be used only as an aide memoire for the researcher when compiling the report and would then be destroyed,” the commission said in its report.

 It is understood that the commission told Mr O’Gorman in a letter on Tuesday that it had engaged with its IT experts to see if retrieval was possible, but had been told that it is not possible to retrieve the recordings at this stage.